An Overview of Latin American Healthcare Systems

 In this Pacific Prime Latin America article, we’ll provide an overview of Latin American healthcare systems to help uncover some important information on healthcare and health insurance in the region.

-As the region is home to more than 18,000 hospitals, Latin America offers plenty of choices for healthcare.
-In fact, Brazil is home to more hospitals than in the US alone, while 41% of the top hospitals in Latin America are located in Columbia.
+As the region is home to more than 19,000 hospitals, Latin America offers plenty of choices for healthcare.
+In fact, one shocking Latin American healthcare statistic is that Brazil is home to more hospitals than in the US alone, with 6,642 hospitals in 2023.
 The best hospitals in Latin America are located in the larger cities, while facilities in remote and rural areas often do not suffice.

 One of the main things you need to think about when you’re looking for a medical service is which facility you should go to.
 Some countries in Latin America provide free, high-quality healthcare.
-However, access to quality care in many other countries can prove challenging.
+While you can typically access quality healthcare in Central America and South America, some countries throughout the region can prove challenging.

 The public healthcare systems can certainly be advantageous to locals, though the same often cannot be said for expats.
 To begin with, foreign nationals and expats may find it difficult to communicate with medical professionals.
-Since English-speaking doctors are not always available in public facilities, the help of an interpreter may be needed.
-Even though medical staff are generally well-trained, the inconsistency of inadequate aftercare and nursing has many expats looking for private alternatives instead.
+Since English-speaking doctors are not always available in public facilities, an interpreter may be needed.
+Even though medical staff are generally well-trained, the inconsistency of adequate aftercare and nursing has many expats looking for private alternatives instead.

 Many expats prefer private facilities because of their high-quality level of care and consistency.
 Private facilities also tend to have shorter queues and are rarely overcrowded.
-All in all, the benefits of private healthcare facilities in Latin America make spending a bit more go a long way.
+All in all, the benefits of private healthcare facilities in Latin America make spending a bit more easily justifiable.

 Cost of Healthcare in Latin America

 Americans have been going to Latin America for medical treatment for quite some time, with Mexico being one of the most popular options.
-Cost of healthcare in places such as Mexico.
-Columbia and Panama are significantly less than in the US, despite offering excellent quality of care.
+The cost of healthcare in places such as Mexico, Columbia, and Panama is significantly less than in the US, despite offering excellent quality of care.
+Compared to the US, medical procedures in Mexico and Costa Rica can save you 36% – 89% and 44% – 89%, respectively.

-For instance, visiting a neurosurgeon costs USD $40 in Mexico while visiting a general practitioner costs USD $15 per visit.
-Moreover, teeth cleanings in a modern facility cost USD $25 each.
-In fact, Latin American countries such as Panama are quickly becoming the destination of choice for medical tourists who are looking for high-quality medical treatment at affordable costs.
+For example, visiting a neurosurgeon costs USD $40 in Mexico while visiting a general practitioner costs USD $15-25 per visit.
+Likewise, the average price of teeth cleanings in a modern facility is around USD $50.
+Latin American countries such as Panama are quickly becoming the destination of choice for medical tourists who are looking for high-quality medical treatment at affordable costs.

 Since Latin America consists of multiple countries, it’s best to check out information about the specific country you are currently living in or thinking about relocating to for a more accurate idea of the local cost of healthcare.